Body Language Tips for Women Who Mean Business

 Of course, increased awareness of what you wear, how you shake hands, and how you use other nonverbal signals is only half of the equation.
 The other half is the ability to accurately read the body language of others.
 And it is here where women really have the advantage.
 Women are more attuned to relationship dynamics and more skilled at picking up nonverbal cues.
 Isn't it great to know that "women's intuition" has become a very real and powerful professional skill!

-To learn more about women in workforce, register for our free webcast to learn the power of introverted women.
+To learn more about women in workforce, register for our course Assertiveness Training for Women in Business.